FixedWorkerx/handy-porn-site-list/README.md

 The links in this list were found and written down throughout 13/03/2023 and 17/03/2023 over a few hours a day.
 There are 923 porn sites, 110 subreddits, -166(?) reddit search suggestions, and 90 search suggestions each for google, bing, and duckduckgo.

+# Now- # I collected all of these porn sites and search suggestions, for the ease of porn blockers.
+There are a lists from others like, [hengkiardo's](https://github.com/hengkiardo/blocked-sites) and [levelel's](https://github.com/levelel/porndude_site_list), but mine is longer with a lot more shit.